The Ultimate Guide to Event Sponsorship in 2022

 Attendee demographic information can add depth to other data points and assure your sponsor that their investment is worthwhile.
 If a sponsor sees that your event caters to their target audience, they’ll be much more willing to invest in one of your sponsorship packages.
 And as the industry shifts to virtual and hybrid events, event planners are seeing even larger audiences.
-In fact, over 80% agree that greater audience reach is the most positive effect they’ve experienced from virtual events.
+More than 80% agree that greater audience reach is the most positive effect they’ve experienced from virtual events.

 3. Display Attendee Testimonials

 Just like sharing positive testimonials from past event partners can help you attract new sponsors, sharing testimonials from event attendees can also provide a qualitative aspect to sponsorship ROI.
-Give attendees the opportunity to leave feedback with the mobile event app (if your event is using one) or in a post-event survey.
+Allow attendees to leave feedback with the mobile event app (if your event is using one) or in a post-event survey.

 Source: Salesforce Dreamforce 17

 With the recent industry shift to virtual and hybrid events, there are new opportunities for sponsorship ideas, so get creative.
 For example, you can add lower thirds and other visuals like sponsor logos on transition slides or even promo videos that play between sessions.
 If you’re looking to create a unique virtual experience that’s more exciting than a simple webinar, here are 20 virtual event ideas that are sure to inspire you.